SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 (sometimes referred to as a 'device id' or 'source id').
 This is used to target inclusion of messages from the given managed-object.

 **subscription** is the first of two fields that identify which topic this subscription will forward messages to.
-Multiple subscriptions can contribute a single topic if they have they same values for both topic identifying fields.
+Multiple subscriptions will contribute to a single topic if they have they same values for both the **subscription** and **nonPersistent** fields.

 The **nonPersistent** field determines if the topic is [persistent or nonPersistent](../notifications/#non-persistent-topics).
 Subscriptions with the same **subscription** field value, but different **nonPersistent** values forward to two different topics.